What does a UX Designer do?

 But a UX designer's job is never done.
 They’re continuously investigating, devising and refining new and innovative ways to help solve users’ problems.

 Sounds complex.
-Is it worth it? (aka. how much does a UX Designer earn?)
+Does it pay well?
+How much does a UX Designer earn?

 However, this also means that salaries can vary based on different factors including: